xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 #### Other problems

 State **concisely** Issues with existing code, or in refactoring for new types, that do not fit into per function list.
 Again numbered points, at most 3.
-Choose the most inmportant if you have too much to say.
+Choose the most important if you have too much to say.
 You can should refer to documentation (not XML docs) in code where this helps.

 ***-- FILL THIS IN --***